Mike Saxon

-Michael Eric Saxon (born July 10, 1962) is a former American football punter in the National Football League for the Dallas Cowboys, New England Patriots and Minnesota Vikings.
-He played college football at San Diego State University.
+Michael Eric Saxon (born July 10, 1962) is an American former professional football player who was a punter in the National Football League (NFL) for the Dallas Cowboys, New England Patriots and Minnesota Vikings.
+He played college football for the San Diego State Aztecs.
 He won Super Bowl XXVII with the Cowboys over the Buffalo Bills.

-Early years
+Early life

 Saxon attended Arcardia High School, where he played as a wide receiver, defensive back and punter.
 He also practiced baseball.

 After graduation he moved on to Pasadena City College, punting for the 1980 Metropolitan Conference champion.
 He was a two-time All-Metro Conference selection.

 In 1982, he walked-on at San Diego State University and was named the starter at punter.
 He lost his job after struggling with his production, but regained it in the tenth game of the season against Brigham Young University, setting a school record with an 80-yard punt.
 He finished the year with a 41.8-yard punting average.

 As a senior, he set school records with a 45.5-yard season punting average and a 54.8-yard average in one game (against Brigham Young University).
 He received honorable-mention All-American and second-team All-WAC honors.
 He also left with the school record for best career average (44.1-yards).

 In 2018, he was inducted into the Pasadena City College Sports Hall of Fame.

 Professional career

 Detroit Lions

-Saxon was selected by the Detroit Lions in the 11th round (300th overall) of the 1984 NFL Draft.
-He was also selected by the Arizona Wranglers in the 13th round (268th overall) of the 1984 USFL Draft.
+Saxon was selected by the Detroit Lions in the 11th round (300th overall) of the 1984 NFL draft.
+He was also selected by the Arizona Wranglers in the 13th round (268th overall) of the 1984 USFL draft.
 On August 27, he was waived after averaging 43.5-yards per game during the preseason and the team deciding to keep incumbent Mike Black.